 Schedule a Consultation for Gum Disease Surgery in Rochester NY

 If you are feeling anxious about an upcoming gum disease surgery, you are not alone.
 While the idea of undergoing surgery may cause some worry, you are in good hands at Dental Implants and Periodontal Health of Rochester.
-Dr. Zahavi and Dr. Rapoport and their experienced, compassionate staff will work hard to ensure you are as comfortable and relaxed as possible during your procedure.
+Dr. Zahavi and our experienced, compassionate staff will work hard to ensure you are as comfortable and relaxed as possible during your procedure.
 If you have any questions or need more information, please contact Dental Implants and Periodontal Health of Rochester today or call us at 585.685.2005.